Report highlights are categorized into one of the three following groups: Making Progress, Areas of Concern, and Other Trends to Consider.

 Prevention

-• Although the percentage of smokers making a quit attempt in the past year has been rising since 2005 and was 53.9% in 2020, it is still well below the Healthy People 2030 target of 65.7%.
+- The prevalence of adults who attempted smoking cessation in the past year has risen since 2005 and was 53.0% in 2022; however, this prevalence is still well below the Healthy People 2030 target of 65.7%.

-• Per capita alcohol consumption, which can increase the risk of some cancers, has risen slightly since the mid-1990s.
+- Per capita alcohol consumption, which increases the risk of some cancers, has risen slightly since the mid-1990s.

-• Despite modest increases over time, only 25.4% of adults report meeting federal guidelines for aerobic and muscle-strengthening physical activity.
-Rates among low-income and low-education groups of any race were well below the Healthy People 2030 target of 28.4%.
+- Despite modest increases over time, a significant proportion of adults, children, and adolescents do not meet federal guidelines for aerobic and muscle-strengthening physical activity.
+Rates among low-income and low-education groups of any race were well below the Healthy People 2030 targets.

 Early Detection